-- (a) Before the Governing Body may designate a historic district for inclusion in the Lawrence Register of Historic Places, it must receive the consent of a majority of the owners of record of real property located within the proposed historic district. - (b) If a majority (more than fifty percent (50%)) of the owners of real property located within a proposed historic district file a written protest against the inclusion of their property in the proposed historic district, then the Governing Body shall deny the application nominating the area to be designated as an historic district in the Lawrence Register of Historical Places.
+(a) Before the Governing Body may designate a historic district for inclusion in the Lawrence Register of Historic Places, it must receive the consent of a majority of the owners of record of real property located within the proposed historic district.

+(b) If a majority (fifty-one percent (51%) or more) of the owners of real property located within a proposed historic district file a written protest against the inclusion of their property in the proposed historic district, then the City Commission shall deny the application nominating the area to be designated as an historic district in the Lawrence Register of Historic Places.
 However, such action shall have no bearing and no effect on subsequent nominations involving the same area.

-22-412 AMENDMENT AND RESCISSION.
+22-412 AMENDMENT AND RESCISSION

-If there is a change of ownership of any real property upon which a designated landmark is located, then the Commission may, upon an application filed by the new owner or owners of record, by a 2/3 vote of its membership, recommend to the Governing Body that it amend or rescind any designation of the landmark on the Lawrence Register of Historic Places.
+If there is a change of ownership of any real property upon which a designated landmark is located, then the Historic Resources Commission may, upon an application filed by the new owner or owners of record, by a 2/3 vote of its membership, recommend to the Governing Body that it amend or rescind any designation of the landmark on the Lawrence Register of Historic Places.
 Consideration of such an application shall follow the procedures outlined in this Article.
-In order to amend or rescind a landmark designation, whether recommended or not recommended by the Commission, the Governing Body shall only make such decision upon a super-majority vote of its membership.
+In order to amend or rescind a landmark designation, whether recommended or not recommended by the Historic Resources Commission, the Governing Body shall only make such decision upon a super-majority vote of its membership.